CheckPointSW/Scout/docs/Compilation Modes.md

 If none are defined the base library will define "SCOUT_MODE_USER" on it's own.

 "SCOUT_MODE_KERNEL" will also be the right choice for an RTOS (Real-time OS) in which every task / our task has high privileges.
 The flag will lead to the definition of "SCOUT_HIGH_PRIVILEGES" by the compilation environment.

+**Important Note:** As flushing the CPU cache usually requires high privileges, the per-architecture implementation will only be available if compiling using the "SCOUT_MODE_KERNEL" flag.

 Position Independent Mode - SCOUT_PIC_CODE
 ------------------------------------------